hoochicken/symfony-vue-material-tutorial/.docs/SETUP-06.md

 npm install vue-material --save
 ~~~

-Afterwars we need to register Material in `dungeon-client/src/main.js` like this:
+Afterwards we need to register Material in `dungeon-client/src/main.js` like this:

 ~~~js
 import VueMaterial from 'vue-material'